 Table Mountain History

-The history of people and this mountain dates back 30,000 years.
+The first people in the area date back 30,000 years.
 The Khoi and San people/Khoekhoe called it Huri ‡oaxa, or Hoerikwaggo “where the sea rises”.
 There is some evidence of Stone Age inhabitants.
 Hand axes and other tools were found in the Kirstenbosch Garden.
 The mountain was sacred for the Khoi and San people as they believed their god (Tsui or Goab) lived there.

 The first European to see the Cape in 1448 was Bartolomeu Dias.
 Vasco da Gama also paid a visit.
 The first recorded climb of the mountain was by the Portuguese navigator, Admiral Antonio de Saldanha in 1503.
 It was de Saldanha who gave the mountain its name, naming it Taboa da caba, meaning table of the cape.
 In Afrikaans the name is Tafelberg.
 Since then, many people from all around the world have climbed the mountain. the cable car first opened in 1929.
 Reaching the summit was made a whole lot easier.
 More than 22 million people have used the cable car which was renovated and reopened in 1997.